ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 No installation process is required for the software.
 It should run without any problems from wherever you place the folder.
-To run the program double-click on the "LogIT.exe" executable and two windows should be launched; a console window and the application interface.
+To run the program double-click on the "LogIT.exe" executable and the application should be launched.
 I recommend that you create a shortcut to "LogIT.exe" and place it somewhere away from all the other files to avoid accidentally corrupting them.
+Don't move or change the name of any of the files or folders within the distibution or LogIT will not work.

 If the software does not launch as expected it is likely to be an issue with your virus software.
 LogIT requires a couple of windows system files in order to run which may not be on your computer.
 These files are included in the distribution.
 Virus software doesn't like programs it doesn't know playing with system files.
 If this happens just tell your virus software to allow the program access and it should work fine.
+If you wish you can exclude the folder that you place logit it from the huersistics checks of your antivirus.
+This will stop it from automatially deleting any updates that you recieve, but still allow it to be scanned like normal.
 LogIT WILL NOT change any files or settings on your computer except: creating a logs folder and a settings file in the folder containing the executable and creating the databases and excel files that you request.